kreeshal17/E-commerce-Customer-Order-Data-for-Clusterin/README.md

-# Customer Segmentation Using RFM Analysis and KMeans Clustering
+# customer segmentation using rfm analysis, kmeans clustering & excel insights

-## Overview
+## overview

-This project demonstrates how to perform customer segmentation on transactional data using **RFM (Recency, Frequency, Monetary) analysis** combined with **KMeans clustering**.
-The goal is to identify distinct customer groups based on their purchasing behavior to help businesses tailor marketing strategies and improve customer retention.
+this project demonstrates how to perform **customer segmentation** on transactional data by combining:

+- **rfm (recency, frequency, monetary) analysis with kmeans clustering** in python to discover distinct customer groups based on purchasing behavior.
+- **exploratory data analysis and insights using excel and power query**, including pivot tables, slicers, and charts to understand sales trends by time, location, and order status.

+the combined approach helps businesses tailor marketing strategies and improve customer retention by identifying meaningful customer segments and visualizing key transactional patterns.

 ---

-## Dataset
+## dataset

-The dataset contains customer transaction records with fields such as:
+the dataset contains customer transaction records with fields such as:

-- `CustomerID`: Unique identifier for each customer
+- `customerid`: unique customer identifier
-- `OrderDate`: Date of purchase
+- `orderdate`: date of purchase
-- `OrderID`: Unique order number
+- `orderid`: unique order number
-- `OrderAmount`: Purchase amount
+- `orderamount`: purchase amount
-- `OrderStatus`, `PaymentMethod`, `City`, `State`: Additional categorical info
+- `orderstatus`, `paymentmethod`, `city`, `state`: additional categorical info

-> **Note:** The dataset is not included in this repo due to privacy.
-Please use your own transactional data or public datasets with similar structure.
+> **note:** due to privacy, the dataset is not included here. use your own transactional data or a public dataset with similar structure.

 ---

-## Features and Methodology
+## features and methodology

-1. **RFM Feature Engineering**
+### 1. rfm feature engineering (python)

-   - **Recency:** Days since last purchase (calculated from `OrderDate`)
+- **recency:** days since last purchase (calculated from `orderdate`)
-   - **Frequency:** Number of orders per customer
+- **frequency:** number of orders per customer
-   - **Monetary:** Total amount spent by each customer
+- **monetary:** total amount spent per customer

-2. **Data Preprocessing**
+### 2. data preprocessing (python)

-   - Handling missing values in categorical features (`OrderStatus`, `PaymentMethod`, `City`, `State`) by filling with mode.
+- handle missing values in categorical columns (`orderstatus`, `paymentmethod`, `city`, `state`) by filling with the mode.
-   - Encoding categorical variables using `LabelEncoder`.
+- encode categorical variables using `labelencoder`.
-   - Scaling features using `StandardScaler` to normalize data before clustering.
+- scale features with `standardscaler` for normalization before clustering.

-3. **Clustering with KMeans**
+### 3. clustering with kmeans (python)

-   - Applied the **Elbow Method** to select the optimal number of clusters by plotting Within-Cluster Sum of Squares (WCSS).
+- use the **elbow method** to determine the optimal number of clusters by plotting within-cluster sum of squares (wcss).
+- apply kmeans clustering (default: 5 clusters).
-   - Performed KMeans clustering with the chosen number of clusters (default: 5).
+- validate clustering quality using the **silhouette score**.
-   - Calculated **Silhouette Score** for cluster validation, measuring cluster cohesion and separation.

-4. **Similarity Function**
+### 4. similarity function (python)

-   - Defined a function to find similar customers based on **Euclidean Distance** in the scaled feature space, helping identify customers with similar buying patterns within the same cluster.
+- find similar customers based on euclidean distance in scaled rfm feature space to identify customers with similar purchasing behavior within clusters.

 ---

-## Visualization
+## excel & power query insights

+to complement python analysis, detailed exploratory data analysis was performed in excel:

+- extracted **day** and **month** from the `orderdate` using power query transformations for time-based analysis.
+- filled missing or unknown values in categorical fields with "unknown" to maintain data integrity.
+- created **pivot tables** to summarize key metrics:
-- Scatter plots showing clusters by frequency and total amount spent.
+  - sum of `orderamount` by **state** and **payment method**.
-- Bar plots summarizing average monetary value per cluster.
-- Heatmaps to explore correlation between RFM features.
+  - count of orders and sum of `orderamount` by **month**.
+  - count of orders by **order status** (e.g., cancelled, delivered).
+- added **slicers** in excel to filter data interactively by months, states, and order statuses for dynamic exploration.
+- developed **visualizations** such as pie charts, histograms, and bar graphs to visually represent distribution of sales, payment methods, and order outcomes.

 ---

-Install required libraries:

-bash
-Copy
-Edit
+## visualizations (python)

+- scatter plots visualizing clusters by frequency and monetary values.
+- bar plots summarizing average monetary value per cluster.
+- heatmaps to explore correlations between rfm features.

+---

+## installation

+install the required python libraries pip install pandas numpy scikit-learn matplotlib seaborn like this

+usage
-pip install pandas numpy scikit-learn matplotlib seaborn Place your dataset CSV file in the project folder and update the path in the notebook or script.
+place your dataset csv in the project folder and update the file path in the python script or notebook.

-Run the notebook or Python script to see the clustering results and visualizations.
+run the script/notebook to perform rfm analysis, clustering, and generate visualizations.

+open the provided excel workbook (if available) to explore pivot tables, slicers, and charts.

-Results & Insights
+results & insights
-The clustering reveals meaningful segments like High Value Loyal Customers, At Risk Customers, and Potential Loyalists.

-Visualization helps interpret customer distribution and spending patterns across clusters.

-License
+the clustering reveals meaningful customer segments such as high value loyal customers, at risk customers, and potential loyalists.

+excel pivot tables and charts help validate and understand sales distribution and customer behavior by time, location, payment method, and order status.

+combining python clustering with excel insights provides a comprehensive view for data-driven marketing strategies.

+license
-This project is open source and available under the MIT License.
+this project is open source and available under the mit license.